 The rest of this Article proceeds as follows.
 In Part I, we provide a brief overview of the current role of event studies in securities fraud litigation.
-In Part II, we explain in more detail the idea of statistical significance, and its conceptual twin, the confidence level.
-We also introduce and describe the tradeoff between the confidence level used in an event study and the power of that study, a tradeoff that highlights the implicit policy judgment reflected in the use of the 95% confidence level by the courts.13 Part III explains that, because of the policy considerations reflected in the choice of the 95% confidence level, its use by the courts reflects a normative judgment rather than merely some technical inquiry.
+In Part II, we explain in more detail the idea of statistical significance and its conceptual twin, the confidence level.
+We also introduce and describe the tradeoff between the confidence level used in an event study and the power of that study, a tradeoff that highlights the implicit policy judgment reflected in the use of the 95% confidence level by the courts.
+Part III explains that, because of the policy considerations reflected in the choice of the 95% confidence level, its use by the courts reflects a normative judgment rather than merely some technical inquiry.
+We argue that the courts and Congress are poorly positioned to make this normative judgment.
+Instead, we propose that this determination be made by the SEC through formal notice-and-comment rulemaking.
+Finally, Part IV suggests a framework for the SEC to choose the confidence level in a way that consciously takes into account the tradeoff between confidence level and power.

-13 Equivalently, the tradeoff between Type I and Type II error rates.
+&lt;sup>13 Equivalently, the tradeoff between Type I and Type II error rates.